klevultd/frontend-sdk/examples/react/README.md

   .getRecommendationClickSendEvent()
 ```

 This type of search first needs to be created within the KMC.
 Then you are able to call _kmcRecommendation_ and pass in the id.
-The next parameter is the query id (name) of the search, in our example we called it _trendingrects_.
+The next parameter is the query id (name) of the search, in our example, we called it _trendingrects_.
 The last parameter is the _sendRecommendationViewEvent_ modifier which logs the view of this recommendation by a user.

 The result of this search also returns a function we can use to log click events of the recommendation products by calling _getRecommendationClicckSendEvent_ as seen above.
-In our example we store this function as _eventClick_.
+In our example, we store this function as _eventClick_.

 We can then use this function to handle the click event for our recommendation products: